Automattic/newspack-post-image-downloader/README.md

 ### -- download or import images/files from local files

-If you have images available in your local files, and you use the `--folder-local-images` or `--folder-local-files` parameter, the plugin will first attempt to import these directly, without downloading them.
+If you have images available in your local files, and you use the `--folder-local-files` parameter, the plugin will first attempt to import these directly, without downloading them.

 ### -- download images/files from specific hosts only